deepaksood619/deepaksood619.github.io/docs/economics/finance-investing/financial-independence-fire.md

 - DINK - Double Income No Kid
 - Double Income No Kids With A Dog/Cat (DINKWAD / DINKWAC)
+- FI-NP-RE / FINPRE - Financially Independent, not planning to Retire Early
+- HENRY - High Earning but Not Rich Yet

 ## Links